NVIDIA/pyxis/README.md

                               containers are not.
 If a container with this name already exists, the existing container is used and the import is skipped.
+      --container-save=PATH   [pyxis] Save the container state to a squashfs file on the remote host filesystem.
       --container-mount-home  [pyxis] bind mount the user's home directory.
                               System-level enroot settings might cause this
                               directory to be already-mounted.